 We just talked about film critics.
 What about critics such as Roger Ebert, Rex Reed, or Pauline Kael?
 Did you know any of them personally?

 No, I didn’t know them, but Pauline Kael, for some reason, disliked my movies so much that she would even mention me when she was reviewing another movie, not mine.
 She would say, ‘It’s almost as bad as a Monte Hellman film.’
 She never liked any of my movies.

 How important were the box office receipts to you?
 Were they crucial?

 Obviously not, because I never made a movie that made a lot of money [laughs].
 It was something that I wished for, but I can’t say it was crucial because I lived without it.

-When one of your movies is on TV, or people buy a DVD or Blu-ray of your movies, do you get paid for that?
+When your movies are on TV, or people buy a DVD or Blu-ray of your movies, do you get paid for that?

 No, I never get paid for that.
 Every once in a while I get a check for a few dollars from the Directors Guild as my receipt for box office sales or DVD sales in Holland or something.
 So as far as I’m concerned, there’s not a lot of money in making movies.

 People always talk about the film business, but shouldn’t it be called film art?